qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 - *description*

-i brought a few friends (jakes, <span class='scramble'>FRENDD</span> , therry and   ) to my bed in the infirmary to spectate and spot me. *(i made four dozen batches of  non-magical coconut cookies - one for each of them - for their troubles. or, at least... that was what was meant to happen)*
+i brought a few friends (jakes, <span class='scramble'>FRENDD</span> , therry and <span class='headache'>someone</span>) to my bed in the infirmary to spectate and spot me. *(i made four dozen batches of  non-magical coconut cookies - one for each of them - for their troubles. or, at least... that was what was meant to happen)*

 ---